RACV Logo

 Day 13: Kathmandu

-Today your women’s expedition comes to an end.
-No included activities are planned, so you’re welcome to check out of the hotel any time before midday.
-If you’re not quite ready for your adventure to finish, just speak to your booking agent to organise extra accommodation.
+Your Women’s Expedition comes to an end after breakfast.
+If you’re not quite ready for your adventure to end and want to extend your stay, just speak to your booking agent ahead of time to organise extra accommodation.

 Enquire now